GRACQ-dev/AideUello/README.md

 UelloManuel
 ===========

-The Manuel-Blop of Uello developed with jekyll.
+The manuel of Uello developed with jekyll.